-F. Community Demographic Data
+Community Demographic Data

-The Market Study should provide the following demographic information for the PMA (historical and current data/estimates).
-Include data on population and households at the proposed time of market entry (i.e. 2021).
+The Market Study must provide the following demographic information for the PMA (historical and current data/estimates).
+Include data on population and households at the proposed time of market entry.
 Projections must be based on current data; Census data and latest updates from the American Community Survey (ACS) and prepared by a reputable source such as Claritas, the State Data Center, or the U.S. Census/American FactFinder (include a copy of the source data in a table format and identify the source).

 If applicable, provide the reasoning for not agreeing with the projections, along with substitute projections and methodology.
-Both numbers and percentages should be shown for the data below.
+Both numbers and percentages must be shown for the data below.
 Include annualized growth figures and a narrative description of the data presented, including overall conclusions.

-1. Population Trends
+27. Population Trends